Carrooi/Node-BrowserHttp/README.md

 # http-browser

-Some simple classes for working with http in browser.
+Some simple classes for working with http in browser (for example with [simq](https://npmjs.org/package/simq)).

 Now it is really simple and more functions will be added.

-http-browser uses [q](https://npmjs.org/package/q) promise pattern.
+http-browser uses [q](https://npmjs.org/package/q) promise pattern and is instance of [EventEmitter](http://nodejs.org/api/events.html).

 ## Changelog